 To read more about the CQC, our purpose and role visit: https://www.cqc.org.uk/about-us/our-purpose-role/who-we-are.

 NHS Patient Survey Programme

 The NHS Patient Survey Programme is delivered by the CQC on behalf of NHS England and the Department of Health and Social Care.
 The Survey Coordination Centres, located at Picker Institute Europe and Ipsos MORI, coordinate the NHS Patient Survey Programme on behalf of CQC.

-For queries relating to the Children and Young People’s, Community Mental Health and Urgent and Emergency Care Surveys, please contact the Survey Coordination Centre for Existing Methods at Picker Institute.
+For queries relating to the Children and Young People’s, Community Mental Health and Urgent and Emergency Care Surveys, please contact the Survey Coordination Centre for Existing Methods at Picker.